 Go under the disposer to look for the small red button.
 Often, you will find it popped out.
 So, press it back into the disposal then let’s try to rerun the disposal.
 It should start to run again but if it doesn’t, don’t worry you can troubleshoot the problem.

-Most likely you have a jam which you can un jam using the Allen wrench.
+Most likely you have a jam that you can un jam using the Allen wrench.

 Also, it could hum, but it doesn‘t grind